On Rastall gravity formulation as a $f(R,\mathcal{L}_m)$ and a $f(R,T)$ theory: Introduction

+About the equivalence between GR and Rastall's theory, note that in Ref.~\cite{darabi} conclusions are reached that are opposite to those of Ref.~\cite{visser}.
+In particular, phrased in our notation, $T^\RC\mn$ is really different from $T^\S\mn$ because the former contains intrinsically the curvature, via the field equations, whereas the latter does not.
+See also Refs.~\cite{Velten:2021xxw, Vanzella:2022xds} for a review and an investigation of the relation between Rastall's gravity and the dark components of our universe.

+Our focus in this paper are certain non-standard actions that are claimed to be sufficient in order to find the Rastall equations.
+Apart from particular cases, we show otherwise.
+In the process, we develop a particular case that resembles the cosmology developed in Ref.~\cite{cosmo} with Rastall gravity.

-More recently, motivated by several different modifications of the Einstein-Hilbert Lagrangian, theories of the type $f(R,\lm)$ \cite{harko1} and $f(R,T)$ \cite{harko2}, where $\lm$ is the usual matter Lagrangian and $T$ is the trace of the SET, were shown to inherently possess $T^{\mu\nu}{}_{;\mu}$ different from zero.
-This led some authors \cite{brasil, nogales, Ziaie} to attempt to find a connection between Rastall theory and the aforementioned models.
-In these references, the authors propose a similar Rastall Lagrangian of the type $f(R,T) = R + \alpha T$, however, it was not thoroughly investigated how the addition of matter affects the relationship with Rastall's proposal.
-Specifically in Ref. \cite{brasil} it is also claimed that Rastall gravity may be recast using the following prescription $f(R, \lm) = \alpha R + \mathcal{G}(\lm)$, where $\mathcal{G}(\lm)$ is a general function of $\lm$.
+In particular, we explore the differences and similarities between the field equations of Rastall and of two other gravitational theories that yield non-conserved SET's.
+More recently, $f(R)$ extensions of the type $f(R,\lm)$ \cite{harko1} and $f(R,T)$ were considered \cite{harko2}, where $\lm$ is the scalar part of the matter Lagrangian density and $T$ is the trace of the SET.
+These theories in general violate the standard SET conservation, but preserve diffeomorphism invariance.
+References \cite{brasil, nogales, Ziaie} consider the derivation of Rastall gravity from such theories.
+In these references, the authors propose a Rastall Lagrangian of the type $f(R,T) = R + \alpha T$.
+Specifically in Ref.~\cite{brasil} it is also claimed that Rastall gravity may be found using the following prescription $f(R, \lm) = \alpha R + \mathcal{G}(\lm)$, where $\mathcal{G}(\lm)$ is a general function of $\lm$.

-In light of this, this work's main goal is to analyze if these models are consistent with Rastall gravity, and if so, under which conditions.
-In order to achieve this goal, we first analyze, in Sec. \ref{sec: f(R lm)}, the $f(R, \lm)$ model and show how it cannot recover Rastall gravity; in the subsequent section, Sec. \ref{sec: f(R T)}, we explicitly calculate how $f(R,T)$ gravity behaves for several different choices of SETs, and demonstrate that it is possible to obtain a similar structure as that given by Rastall gravity but only for perfect fluids; we fully develop this correspondence in Sec. \ref{sec: LCDM}, and show a direct relation with $\Lambda$CDM model; we conclude this work, discussing our main results, in Sec. \ref{sec: Discussion}.
+In light of this, our main goal is to analyze if these models are consistent with Rastall gravity.
+We show that Rastall gravity cannot be obtained from a $f(R,T)$ or a $f(R,\lm)$ theory, as claimed.
+In order to achieve this goal, we first analyze, in Sec.~\ref{sec: f(R lm)}, $f(R, \lm)$ theories and show how they cannot recover Rastall gravity; in the subsequent section, Sec. \ref{sec: f(R T)}, we explicitly calculate how $f(R,T)$ gravity behaves for several different choices of SETs, and demonstrate that it is possible to obtain a similar (but not identical) structure as that given by Rastall gravity but only for perfect fluids.
+On the other hand, even if $f(R,T)$ theories do not identically reproduce Rastall gravity, some of the similarities between the two classes of theories lead to some interesting correspondence in some specific cases.
+We fully develop a particular case in Sec. \ref{sec: LCDM}, and show a direct relation with the $\Lambda$CDM model of standard cosmology, but with a cosmological constant that becomes a dynamical dark energy component.
+We discuss our main results in Sec. \ref{sec: Discussion}.